 Torbay Council only issue 3 year licenses, this is in line with Enhanced Disclosure & Barring Service check which also lasts 3 years.
 The only badges issued are Dual Badges, which allow drivers to drive either Hackney Carriage or Private Hire vehicles.

-Please familiarise yourself with the application process before making an application.34169
+Please familiarise yourself with the application process before making an application & do not make an application until you have all of the required documentation.34169

 Application process flowchart for becoming a licensed driver.